California county employee helps deliver baby in van

 PERRIS, Calif.
 (AP) — A Southern California couple got some unexpected help delivering their baby.

-Riverside County spokeswoman Brooke Federico says Amanda Tadeo of Perris went into labor Jan.
-16. She and husband Oswaldo Tadeo were racing to the hospital when they realized they didn’t have enough time.
+Amanda Tadeo of Perris went into labor Jan.
+16, according to a Riverside County news release about the birth.
+Amanda and her husband Oswaldo Tadeo were racing to the hospital when they realized they didn’t have enough time, county spokeswoman Brooke Federico said.

-So they stopped at Riverside County’s code enforcement office, thinking someone there might be able to help.
+So the Tadeos stopped at Riverside County’s code enforcement office, thinking someone there might be able to help.

-Code enforcement employee Angie Solis was walking into the office when she heard Oswaldo yell from the couple’s van that his wife was in labor.
-She found Oswaldo on the phone with firefighters and Amanda’s baby crowning.
+Code enforcement employee Angie Solis was walking into the office on the cold and rainy day when she heard Oswaldo yell from the couple’s van: “My wife is in labor!
+She’s about to have a baby!”

 Most Read Nation & World Stories